Thailand makes green push with floating hydro-solar power project

 Touted by the authorities as the "world's largest floating hydro-solar farm", the Sirindhorn dam project in the north-eastern province of Ubon Ratchathani is the first of 15 such farms Thailand plans to build by 2037.

-The kingdom is stepping up efforts to wean itself off fossil fuels, and at the COP26 climate conference in Glasgow last year, Prime Minister Prayut Chan-o-cha set the target of carbon neutrality by 2050 followed by net-zero greenhouse emissions by 2065.
+The kingdom is stepping up efforts to wean itself off fossil fuels, and, at the COP26 climate conference in Glasgow last year, Prime Minister Prayut Chan-o-cha set the target of carbon neutrality by 2050 followed by a net-zero greenhouse emissions by 2065.

 The Sirindhorn dam farm - which began operations last October - has more than 144,000 solar cells, covering the same area as 70 football pitches, and can generate 45MW of electricity.

-EGAT plans to gradually install floating hydro-solar farms in 15 more dams across Thailand by 2037, with a total power generation capacity of 2,725MW.
+Egat plans to gradually install floating hydro-solar farms in more dams across Thailand by 2037, with a total power generation capacity of 2,725MW.

 Most of the electricity generated by the floating hydro-solar farm goes to the provincial electricity authority, which distributes power to homes and businesses in provinces in the lower north-eastern region of Thailand.